doomedraven/Tools/.github/issue_template.md

 Please answer the following questions for yourself before submitting an issue.

+- [ ] I do understand that this repo is not a proper place for CAPE issues
 - [ ] I checked to make sure that this issue has not already been filed
 - [ ] I'm reporting the issue to the correct repository (for multi-repository projects)
 - [ ] I read my log of instalation, all issues will be closed if you don't do your part of work